-ATLANTA, April 2, 2013 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that certain Private Non-Profit Organizations in Rhode Island that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
-These loans are available as a result of a Presidential disaster declaration for Public Assistance resulting from damages caused by severe winter storm and snowstorm on Feb.
-8-9, 2013.
+ATLANTA, April 14, 2015 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today certain Private NonProfit organizations (PNPs) that do not provide critical services of a governmental nature may be eligible to apply for low interest rate disaster loans.
+These loans are available following a Presidential disaster declaration for Public Assistance resulting from damages caused by a severe winter storm and snowstorm on Jan.
+26 – 28, 2015.

-PNPs located in Bristol, Kent, Newport, Providence and Washington counties in Rhode Island that provide non-critical services are eligible to apply.
-Examples of eligible non-critical PNP organizations include, but are not limited to food kitchens, homeless shelters, museums, libraries, community centers, schools and colleges.
+PNPs located in the following Rhode Island counties are eligible to apply to SBA: Bristol, Kent, Newport, Providence and Washington.
+Examples of eligible non-critical PNP organizations include, but are not limited to, food kitchens, homeless shelters, museums, libraries, community centers, schools and colleges.

-"PNP organizations are urged to contact the Rhode Island Emergency Management Agency to obtain information about applicant briefings.
+"PNP organizations are urged to contact their Emergency Management Agency to obtain information about local briefings.
 At the meeting, PNP representatives will need to provide information about their organization," said Frank Skaggs, director of SBA Field Operations Center East in Atlanta.
-The information will be used to submit a Request for Public Assistance, which FEMA uses to determine if the PNP provides an essential governmental service and meets the definition of a "critical facility."
-Based upon that conclusion, FEMA may provide the PNP with a Public Assistance reimbursement grant for their eligible costs or refer the PNP to SBA for disaster loan assistance.
+The information will be submitted to FEMA to determine eligibility for a Public Assistance grant or whether the PNP should be referred to SBA for disaster loan assistance.